-Proposal Impact of Abstentions and Number Subject Vote Required Broker Non-Votes, if any 1 Election of directors Directors will be elected by a plurality of the votes cast.
+Proposal Number Subject Vote Required Impact of Abstentions and Broker Non-Votes, if any 1 Election of directors Directors will be elected by a plurality of the votes cast.
 The nominees receiving the most FOR votes will be elected.
 Withholding authority to vote with respect to nominees will not affect the outcome of the vote.
 Abstentions and broker non-votes will not count as votes cast on the proposal and will not affect the outcome of the vote.
 2 Ratification of appointment of independent registered public accounting firm The holders of a majority of the shares present in person or by proxy at the meeting and entitled to vote must vote FOR to approve the proposal.
 Abstentions will have the same effect as votes cast AGAINST the proposal.
 Broker non-votes will not affect the outcome of the vote.

+Questions and Answers About the Annual Meeting
-3 Advisory vote to approve the compensation of our named executive officers

-The holders of a majority of the shares present in person or by proxy at the meeting and entitled to vote must vote FOR to approve the proposal.
+3 Advisory vote to approve the compensation of our named executive officers The holders of a majority of the shares present in person or by proxy at the meeting and entitled to vote must vote FOR to approve the proposal.
 Abstentions will have the same effect as votes cast AGAINST the proposal.
 Broker non-votes will not affect the outcome of the vote.
+4 Approval of amendment to Certificate of Incorporation to allow for exculpation of officers as permitted by Delaware law The holders of a majority of the outstanding shares entitled to vote.
+Abstentions and broker non-votes will have the same effect as votes cast AGAINST the proposal.